-Seattle Paternity Attorney in Washington
+Paternity Seattle Lawyer in Washington

 When questions of fatherhood arise, our Washington family law attorneys help families establish paternity.
 Establishing paternity in Seattle is an important yet complicated area of law.
 Emotion can run high during a paternity case.
 However, our child custody lawyers in Seattle help families navigate through this difficult process seamlessly.

 If you desire to establish paternity, Law Offices of Shana E. Thompson can help.
 The attorneys are experienced in representing clients in family law cases, particularly paternity cases, throughout King County and Snohomish County including Everett and Edmonds.
 Call us today at (206) 712-2756 to speak with one of our qualified Seattle child custody lawyers today.